Latin American Library to offer Rare Book School course

 The Latin American Library (LAL) will be offering a satellite summer course with Rare Book School (RBS), a leading educational institute for topics concerning old and rare books, manuscripts, and special collections, housed at the University of Virginia.

-LAL librarians Hortensia Calvo, Christine Hernández, and Rachel Stein are co-designing and teaching the course, titled "Spanish American Textual Technologies to 1700."
-It will explore the history of textual technologies in the region now referred to as Spanish America from the pre-contact to colonial period (c.
+LAL librarians Hortensia Calvo, Christine Hernández, and Rachel Stein are co-designing and teaching the course, titled "Spanish American Textualities to c.
+1820."
+It will explore the history of textualities in the region now referred to as Spanish America from the pre-colonial to colonial period (c.
 300 BC to c.
-1700 AD).
-The framework of “textual technologies”—as opposed to “the book”—encompasses the variety of material modes of writing and recording employed before and after 1492.
+1820 AD).
+The framework of “textualities”—as opposed to “the book”—encompasses the variety of material modes of writing and recording employed before and after 1492.
 The course will cover a broad range of topics, from stone inscriptions and painted texts on artifacts of a variety of materials to knot-tying, writing with ink on linen paper, and manual printing on the moveable-type press.

 Image: Rubbing of Lintel 15 from the site of Yaxchilán, Chiapas, Mexico.
 From the Merle Greene Robertson Collection 133, Manuscripts Collection.